juergenlerner/netlearn/README.md

 ## Efficient data structures for sparse graphs

-Illustration how to implement in java efficient data structures for sparse graphs which are asymptotically optimal in both space (memory) consumption and runtime complexity.
+Illustration how to implement in java efficient data structures for sparse graphs which are asymptotically optimal in both space (memory) consumption and runtime complexity of typical graph operations.

 See [```src/kn/uni/nl/ds/graph/```](https://github.com/juergenlerner/netlearn/tree/main/src/kn/uni/nl/ds/graph) for code.